NzBish/Assignment-3/README.md

   1. Username must only contain alphanumeric characters
   2. Username must not already exist (check asynchronously using AJAX)
   3. Password must be between 7 and 15 alphanumeric characters and contain at least one upper case letter (no special characters allowed)
-  4. Password and repeated password must match
+  4. Password and repeated password must match.
+Todo(Tony)

 3.Welcome Page: A short welcome message (including user’s name) and usage instructions.